Sunday, 25 December 2016

 Here him in the actual Ladybird archive

-Episode 3 - Oh, Ed hasn't done any notes for this.
-I remember we went to see "Tinker, Tailor, Soldier, Spy" on John's birthday - the one where Mark Strong hits a burning owl mid-flight with a cane.
-Back when the circus really was a circus.
+Episode 3.
+Oh, Ed hasn't done any notes for this.
+I remember we went to see "Tinker, Tailor, Soldier, Spy" on John's birthday – the one where Mark Strong hits a burning owl mid-flight with a cane (back when the circus really was a circus).
 The spy story here, set in a zoo which is actually not a spy story at all, was first performed in "Souvenir Cabin".
-It was here I learnt to keep schtum through a laugh and hold out for a second wave, like some BMX skillz.
-Obviously stillness doesn't show up on radio though.
+It was here that I learnt to keep schtum through a laugh and hold out for a second wave, like some BMX skillz.
+Obviously though, stillness doesn't show up on radio.
 It's like the grunting.
 Plough on.
 What else?
 I don't think Jurassic Park 3 is a worse movie than Jurassic Park 2.

-Episode 4 - We do a thing called Silly Voices Day: a closed-plan, blue-sky, coffee-and-biscuits ideas ramble that helps give John something to write for.
-That's where "Kirates" came from.
+Episode 4.
+We do a thing called Silly Voices Day: a closed-plan, blue-sky, coffee-and-biscuits ideas ramble that helps give John something to write for, which is where "Kirates" came from.
 The first time we tried out "Word To The Wise" at the Canal Cafe I could barely get through the sketch with what the Americans call "breaking".
 In retrospect I think it helped.
-By the time of the recording I could rattle right through them, and I wish I hadn't.
-"Kirates" of course is all about not getting through it - the building pressure that corpsing (no pun intended) can provide is written in.
+By the time of the recording, I could rattle right through them, and I wish I hadn't.
+"Kirates", of course, is all about not getting through it – the building pressure that corpsing (no pun intended) can provide is written in.
 (To see what the real thing can add to a sketch, watch the wave after wave Rachel Dratch catches with the line "I can't have children" below.)

-Episode 5 - Silly Voices Day probably paid for itself with just this episode, which I adore.
-"Schmoogle" came from that as well as pretty much everything Lawry suggests here.
-That extra recording in January really paid for itself too: John had had a month off (on the Finnemore scale of course, "a month off" means "a month spent writing just the one thing") and returned carrying gold, bright-eyed and bushy tailed... a phrase I realise is a lot easier to imagine applied to John than to most other humans.
+Episode 5.
+Silly Voices Day probably paid for itself with just this episode, which I adore.
+"Schmoogle" came from that, as well as pretty much everything Lawry suggests here.
+That extra recording in January really paid for itself too: John had had a month off (on the Finnemore scale of course, "a month off" means "a month spent writing just the one thing") and returned carrying gold, bright-eyed and bushy tailed, a phrase I realise is a lot easier to imagine applied to John than most other humans.

-The story about putting Queen Victoria's brain in a robot was apparently inspired by this film, and the robot hedgehog itself was inspired by a remote-controlled hedgehog from the charity Christmas cabaret where the story had its first performance.
+The story about putting Queen Victoria's brain in a robot was apparently inspired by this film, and the robot hedgehog itself was inspired by a remote-controlled hedgehog from the charity Christmas cabaret in which this story had its first performance.
 (Go, Mighty Fin!)

 (Before I deliver my final tildaswintonbids: if anyone is wondering if Lawry Lewin, Carrie Quinlan, Margaret Cabourn-Smith, Sue Pearse and Ed Morrish are not just brilliant at their jobs but also fun and kind, they are.)